michaelmickspad/PremiereProWithAutoHotKey/README.md

 * Downloading This Program
     * At the top of the GitHub page, click on the drop down button "<> Code" and click "Download ZIP"
     * Extract the zip into wherever you want to keep the program
-        * The .zip file MUST be extracted, otherwise the setup program will appear as if it's running as intended with no errors, but won't actually do anything in regards to actually setting it up
+        * The .zip file MUST be extracted, otherwise the setup program will appear as if it's running as intended with no errors, but won't actually do anything in regards to actually setting it up (make a dedicated folder for this program before extracting)

 * Create your configuration file
     * Run "Setup.exe" and follow the on screen instructions to build your config file